Ziumper/ziumper.github.io/_posts/2023-10-23-how-to-store-big-binary-files-with-git-lfs.md

 If repo is ready, you will need some kind of disk space to make it works.
 So to fully integrate it use Google Drive Client [Download](https://www.google.com/drive/download/).
 Install it and login so you can create a folder to store all big binary data.

-After the login you should be able to see your mounted folder in Finder in case using Mac or Windows Explorer as seperated disk.
+After loging you should be able to see your mounted folder in Finder in case using Mac or Windows Explorer as seperated disk.
 Open it and create a new folder there with name
 ``binary-lfs``.
 That name will be used to store all binary data for you project in lfs setup.

 # Git config integration